 If you're self-employed you'll need to file an IR3 individual tax return.

-If you receive schedular payments you can claim expenses against your income when you file a tax return.
+If you receive schedular payments you can claim allowable business expenses against your income when you file your IR3.